The Best WordPress Hosting for Your Website

 Good Hosting Checklist

-When looking for the best WordPress hosting for your website there are a few boxes you want to be able to check off.
+When looking for the best WordPress hosting there are a few boxes you want to check off.
 Getting straight to the point, any web hosting company worth their salt will have the following:

-The first three on the list may sound a bit foreign to you unless you’re a developer or if you’ve purchased hosting before.
+The first three on the list may sound a bit foreign unless you’re a developer or have purchased hosting before.
 To keep it simple, hosting companies use servers (which are like mega computers) to provide their hosting plans.
-These servers should be able to install the latest version of WordPress without a problem, and it’s worth noting that most hosting companies currently support PHP8.2 and MySQL 8.
+These servers should be able to install and run the latest version of WordPress without issues.
+It’s worth noting, that most hosting companies currently support PHP 8.2 and MySQL 8.

-WordPress also recommend HTTPS and we do as well.
-A good hosting company will either sell premium SSL certificates or allow you to use a free third party service like Let’s Encrypt to ensure blog readers can securely access your website.
+WordPress also recommends HTTPS and we do as well.
+A good hosting company will either sell SSL certificates or allow you to use a free third party service like Let’s Encrypt.
+Having proper SSL will ensure visitors can securely access your site.

-We highly recommend selecting a host that is either fully managed (where WordPress is pre-installed and maintained for you) or that offers easy 1-click installation.
-While you can certainly install WordPress manually on a hosting plan, we really only recommend it if you are experienced developer.
+We highly recommend selecting a host that is either fully managed (WordPress is pre-installed and maintained for you) or that offers a 1-click installation.
+While you can certainly install WordPress manually on any hosting plan, we really only recommend this if you are an experienced developer.

 Lastly, good hosting companies will offer uptime guarantees and top of the line support.
-Uptime guarantees generally assure you that 99.9% or more of the time your website will be up and running, leaving a fraction of time of server updates.
-And support really is key.
+Uptime guarantees generally assure you that 99.9% or more of the time your website will be up and running And support really is key.
 If you ever have a hosting issue you want to be able to get a hold of someone.
 Good hosting companies will have a couple easy ways for you to get in touch with a support tech.

 Types of WordPress Hosting

 When it comes to hosting there is no shortage of options.
-There are plan’s with all different names from all kinds of companies, but here is a quick roundup of the most common types of WordPress hosting you might want to consider when trying to find the best WordPress hosting for your website.
+There are plan’s with all different names from all kinds of companies.
+Here is a quick roundup of the most common types of WordPress hosting you might want to consider.

 The most common and typically the most affordable, shared hosting combines multiple user accounts on one server.
 This means you’re “sharing” resources like bandwidth and memory with other users.
-Shared hosting is perfect for new bloggers since you likely won’t need a ton of resources when first getting started, and you can always scale up to a bigger plan or add resources later.
+Shared hosting is perfect for new bloggers since you likely won’t need a ton of resources and you can always scale up to a bigger plan or add resources later.

 When it comes to running WordPress shared hosting is often more than capable of providing the power you need.
 Installing WordPress is also typically fairly easy as most shared hosting providers offer a “1-click” installation process.
 Just select WordPress when you signup for you plan and you’ll be ready to start blogging almost immediately.